 You may be able to tap or chisel apart a joint that hasn't been properly assembled in the first place.
 Perhaps the installer used insufficient glue or failed to seat the pipes completely.
 Such a joint will leak, which is the probable reason you want to start over.
 To tap the pipes apart, set the edge of a chisel against the rim of the female part of the joint and tap the chisel sharply with a hammer.
 If you detect movement, you're on the right track, so keep tapping.
 If there's no movement, it's best to stop, as continued tapping on the chisel will damage the pipe.
 On the other hand, if you're just interested in extracting the male pipe, and you don't care what happens to the female one, keep going.

 Heat softens plastic, so pointing a hair dryer or heat gun at a PVC joint may soften the plastic enough to allow you to pull them apart.
 Like tapping joints apart, this is a long shot -- a desperate measure for a desperate situation.
 Keep the heat on the joint while you pull steadily on the pipes to separate them.
 However, if you use enough heat to distort the pipe, you won't be able to reuse it.

 Perhaps you want to extract a short piece of pipe from a fitting so you can reuse the fitting.
-There are three ways to supply enough heat to do this: You can put the pipe in boiling water, heat it with a candle flame or spread PVC glue inside the pipe and light it on fire.
-Once the plastic softens, you should be able to extract the pipe with pliers.
+There are two ways to supply enough heat to do this: You can put the pipe in boiling water or heat it with a candle flame.
+Once the plastic softens, you can try to extract the pipe with pliers.